 Smart Watches for Detecting OSA

 Smart watches have emerged in recent years as useful tools for, among other things, tracking health data and sleep in particular.
-Most smart watches on the market claim to be able to track sleep stages and quality of sleep, while others also track blood oxygen saturation which is used to detect likely sleep apnoea.
-But […]
+Most smartwatches on the market claim to be able to track sleep stages and quality of sleep, while others also track blood oxygen saturation which is used to detect likely sleep apnoea.
+But how […]

 Interpreting Your Sleep Study Report